 A Complete LEV System

-To find out more about extraction arms and how we can help you find the right local exhaust ventilation (LEV) system for you and your business, head over to our News section.
+To find out more about our products and how we can help you find the right local exhaust ventilation (LEV) system for you and your business, head over to our News section.
 To arrange a free site assessment, call us on +44 (0)1942 267444 or click the yellow Request My Free Assessment button above.

 To find out more about the latest LEV installations we've been working on, check out our Case Studies section.